That's made for you and me?

 - Honorary Uncle: According to Annette, Disney insisted the Mouseketeers call him Uncle Walt.
 Annette herself couldn't do it, because he was too much of a father figure.

 - Revolving Door Casting: Mouseketeers (with the exception of those from the 1970s revival) usually undergo cast changes after every season, with few who remain till the end.
-For those keeping score, the Mouseketeers who stayed for the 1950s series in its entirety are Annette, Bobby, Cubby, Darlene, Doreen, Karen, Lonnie, Sharon, and Tommy; for the 1990s revival Josh, Lindsey, and Jennifer stayed for the whole duration.
+For those keeping score, the Mouseketeers who stayed for the entire run of the 1950s series are Annette, Bobby, Cubby, Darlene, Doreen, Karen, Lonnie, Sharon, and Tommy; for the 1990s revival Josh, Lindsey, and Jennifer stayed for the whole duration.

-- Right Way/Wrong Way Pair: In a series of shorts hosted by Jiminy Cricket about safety.
+- Right Way/Wrong Way Pair: In a series of shorts hosted by Jiminy Cricket about safety entitled I'm No Fool.
 Each episode ends with a contest between "You" and "a common, ordinary fool".
-"You" follow all safety precautions and win, while the fool gets nothing but Amusing Injuries.
+"You" follow all safety precautions and win, while the fool ignores the rules and gets nothing but Amusing Injuries as a result.

 The serials contained: